jointcloud/jcc2019/README.md

 cloud computing.
 Topics of interest for technical papers include, but are not limited to:

-* Resource Management of Internet-based virtual computing environment (IVCE)
+* Resource Management of Internet-based virtual computing environment (iVCE)
 * Elastic scheduling and allocation of cloud-crossing resources
 * Cloud-crossing virtualization, management, sharing, interaction and collaboration
 * Reliability, availability, consistency, trust and security of joint cloud computing